Meeting And Interviewing Black 47's Larry Kirwan And The Story Of How Bloggerhythms Began

 Steve decided to try and get some publicity for his website so he emailed my review to Kirwan.
 While the review was highly complimentary of the disc, the band, and Kirwan's songs, there was one "small" criticism.
 In a very ungraceful way I wrote that Kirwan's lead vocals could be problematic.
-He shot an email back to Steve with the following response: "Thanks, although I'm less enthused regarding his review about my voice.
-Tell the ********* to meet me on 42nd Street and choose his weapons."
-Trying to not act too offended he immediately sent a second email saying he was only kidding.
+Unfortunately, Steve emailed the link to Kirwan who shot an email back to him with the following response: "Thanks, although I'm less enthused regarding his review about my voice.
+Tell the ****** to meet me on 42nd Street and choose his weapons."
+Trying not to act too offended he immediately sent a second email saying he was only kidding.
+(For what it's worth, I've since removed the poorly worded criticism from the original review).

 The months went by.
 Steve's online news site never survived its infancy and he removed it from the web.
-I still had the interview and about a dozen orphaned CD reviews so I started a small website to give them all a home.
-That website eventually was replaced by this blog.
+I still had the interview and a handful of orphaned CD reviews so I started this blog to give them all a home.

-In 2003 Kirwan, who is also a playwright, adapted one of his works, Liverpool Fantasy, into a novel.
+In 2003, Kirwan, who is also a playwright, adapted one of his works, Liverpool Fantasy, into a novel.
 It's an interesting tale about what may have happened to The Beatles if they hadn't become famous.
 Once again I wrote to Kirwan and asked if he would be willing to do an email interview about the book.
-Again he agreed.
+Again, he agreed.
 I sent him ten questions and within forty-eight hours the author replied with great answers to all of them.
 Here is my article and review of the book.
+Since then, I've posted additional conversations with the writer and musician about his work.

-Granted Larry Kirwan is not a superstar, and he is barely known outside the Irish music scene, but Black 47 is a big enough act that he still could have pulled the prima donna routine and not fulfilled my requests.
-So kudos to you Mr. Kirwan and I thank you for your great music.
-To you and my late brother-in-law, Steve, I thank you both for this fun hobby known as Bloggerhythms.
+Granted, Larry Kirwan is not a superstar.
+While he's quite prominent within the Irish music community he is not well known outside of it.
+But, Black 47 - who has gigged on major, late night TV talk shows hosted by Jay Leno, Conan O'Brien and David Letterman - was a big enough act that he still could have pulled the prima donna routine and not fulfilled my request.
+So kudos to you Mr. Kirwan.
+I thank you for your great music, and to my late brother-in-law, Steve, I thank you for inspiring this fun hobby known as Bloggerhythms.
 It would never have seen the light of day without the entire series of events chronicled here.

 Comments